 Hemingway, Faulkner, and all the other big boppers needed a developmental editor.
+And a line editor.
 Chances are you do too.

 Heart of it: Fueling your creative process.
-A book developmental editor flies at a higher altitude, giving insight and helping you get down to the bones of your deeper thoughts, concretize elements, flesh out characters and actions that define the book’s form, create believable dialogue, and connect the dots for ensured transitional storytelling.
+A book developmental editor flies at a higher altitude, giving insight and helping you get down to the bones of your deeper thoughts, concretize elements, and flesh out characters and actions.
+It's the bigger-picture view, the panorama, to help define the book’s form, create believable dialogue, and connect the dots for ensured transitional storytelling.

-Each element moves you closer to becoming a better writer, exploring untapped creativity and developing a book project with current market trends in mind.
+Each element of these developmental stages moves you closer to becoming a better writer, exploring untapped creativity and developing a book project with current market trends in mind.

-You can exhale: We honor you—the author—within the creative process.
+You can exhale.
+AnnCastro Studio honors you—the author—within the creative process.
 The final editorial decisions rest in your hands.
 After all, it's your book, your vision, your baby.
-We're the midwives, easing your journey and ensuring your best book delivery.
+As book editor, I'm the midwife, easing your journey and ensuring your best book delivery.

-Traditional-publishing authors: Two of the high-level book collaborations (combination of writing/ghostwriting, developmental editing, book editing, and proposal writing) done with/for clients were released by major publishers and became NY Times bestsellers.
+Traditional-publishing authors.
+It's where I got my start years ago.
+Two of the high-level book collaborations (combination of writing/ghostwriting, developmental editing, book editing, and proposal writing) done with/for clients were released by major publishers and became NY Times bestsellers.
 Another was the publisher's lead book for the year it was released.

 Is traditional publishing your goal?
 Excellent.
 I'm ready to journey with you on that process, from book developmental editing to various levels of book editing, ghostwriting, book proposals, query letters, author bios/PRs, social media content, and more.